MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 There is one table per Abstraction Layer API not to embed all algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).
 The tables size is dimensioned according to the define value.

-To manipulate the tables, the C module uses 0-based index whose value is different than the image format value.
+To manipulate the tables, the C module uses 0-based index whose value is different from the image format value.
 For instance, according to the VEE Port capabilities, the support image format ARGB8888 can have the index ``1`` for a given VEE Port and ``2`` for another one.
 This differentiation reduces the size of the tables: when the VEE Port does not support a format, no extra size in the tables is used (no empty cell).

-.. note:: The index ``0`` is reserved to the *display* format.
+.. note:: The index ``0`` is reserved for the *display* format.

 A table holds a list of functions for a given algorithm.
 For instance, the following table allows redirecting the drawing ``writePixel`` to the drawers ``0`` to ``2``: